syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 ### Defining expander

-The `SfExpander` is a layout control comprise of Header and Content.
+The `SfExpander` is a layout control comprised of the Header and Content.
 You can load any View in `Header` and `Content`.
 Content visibility of expander can be set by using the `IsExpanded` property of `Expander`.
-Users can expand or collapse the Content view by tapping Header.
+Users can expand or collapse the Content view by tapping the Header.

-Here, Grid with Labels are loaded in Header and Content of expander.
+Here, the Grid with Labels is loaded in the Header and Content of the expander.

-N> When loading `Label` as direct children of `Header` or `Content` of Expander, then it will lead to exception.
-So, load `Label` inside `Grid` to overcome the crash.
+N> Loading the `Label` as direct children of the `Header` or `Content` of the Expander will lead to exception.
+So, load the `Label` inside the `Grid` to overcome the crash.

 {% tabs %}
 {% highlight xaml %}